 This pulse should be sent every 20 ms or so.
 The exact timing between pulses is not critical.

-While we could easily write code to pulse the servo control the proper time 2 ms Pulse (between 1 and 2 ms) every 20 ms, the Servo library used above takes care of that for us and can control multiple servos simultaneously.
+While we could easily write code to pulse the servo control the proper time (between 1 and 2 ms) every 20 ms, the Servo library used above takes care of that for us and can control multiple servos simultaneously.